trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D38 - January 31, 2018
+Continued with the Building Web Applications in PHP Coursera course.
+Learned about PHP arrays; took the week 6 quiz and worked on the assignment.
+Need to install ngrok to I can run it through the auto-grader.

 ### R1D37 - January 30, 2018
 Continued with the Building Web Applications in PHP Coursera course.
 Installed MAMP, watched all of the Week 5 intro to PHP videos, and took and passed the week 5 quiz.